-- Economic opportunity: Connecting youth with apprenticeships and financial training and services to secure productive employment
+- Economic opportunity: Connected youth with apprenticeships and financial training and supporting entrepreneurship with business education and small-business loans.

 All stories about Liberia

 Liberia: Changing her life with goats

 Victoria Dannies, 33, is divorced, with three daughters and two sons.
 Thanks to the training she received in Mercy Corps’ Youth Education for Life Skills (YES) program, she’s able to take good care of herself and her children.